NWShadowDev/GitHubAPI/README.md

 ## Setup/Installation Requirements

+* _Make sure you have the Google Chrome browser for optimal viewing!_
 * _Have Git/Git Bash(Depends on the OS) installed_
-* _Clone the Repo into your terminal_
+* _Clone the Repo into your terminal using the "git clone: (url goes here)" command_
-* _Install Orbitron.ttf font files in repo after clone_
+* _Install Orbitron.ttf font files in repo (Directory: GitHubAPI/fonts/orbitron.ttf) after clone_
-* _Make sure you have NPM & Bower installed!_
+* _Run "npm install" and "bower install" commands in the terminal_
-* _Go to your GitHub Account Settings and generate a token.
+* _Go to your GitHub Account Settings and generate a token._
-* _Make a .env file in ATOM that has the following: exports.apiKey = "your token goes here";
+* _Make a .env file in ATOM that has the following: exports.apiKey = "your token goes here";_
-* _Build and Serve!_
+* _Execute "gulp serve" in the terminal and it will open the app in a new tab in your browser!_

 ## Known Bugs

 _Repository URL links in data table do not work_
+_If an invalid or misspelled username is entered, it will still display the table, but all values will be "undefined"

 ## Support and contact details